"Breathtaking." NY Journal of Books

 PODCASTS & INTERVIEWS & ESSAYS

-An op-ed in The Boston Globe on the current disturbing climate for Jewish writers.
+My op-ed in The Boston Globe on the current disturbing literary climate for Jewish writers.

-On Writing Jewish Stories Now: An Interview with JewishBoston.
+On Writing Jewish Stories Now: Read an Interview with JewishBoston.

-Writing without a map on The Book I Want to Write.
+Writing without a map.
+Listen on The Book I Want to Write.

 Chatting with the Yiddish Book Center's The Schmooze.

-Fiction as a window into how life is lived on New Books Network.
+Fiction as a window into how life is lived.
+Listen on New Books Network.

 Commentaries from the Edge.
 On making repair before it's too late.